lkwg82/blog/_posts/2016-09-21-maven-release-on-github-with-travisci.md

 categories: maven github travisci
 ---

-As passionate developer I always strive to optimise my build chain for speed and simplicity.
-In this case I'd like to publish on a library on [maven central](http://search.maven.org/) without any onsite build tooling except my IDE.
-So lets see how to rid of gpg key management and trivial *push-button release process* with [Github](https://github.com/lkwg82) and [TravisCI](https://travis-ci.org).
+As a passionate developer I always strive to optimise my build chain for speed and simplicity.
+In this example I'd like to publish a library on [maven central](http://search.maven.org/) without any onsite build tooling except my IDE.
+So lets see how to rid of gpg key management and implement a trivial *push-button release process* with [Github](https://github.com/lkwg82) and [TravisCI](https://travis-ci.org).

 <small>(This is reblogged originally from [idealo/logback-redis/wiki/Release-Process](https://github.com/idealo/logback-redis/wiki/Release-Process) and sponsored by [Idealo](https:/www.idealo.de))</small>